MJX Bugs 3 Brushless Quadcopter Drone Review @ ModSynergy.com

-The flight controller is powered by 4xAA batteries and weighs 294 grams or 0.648 LBS in flight configuration.
-There's a handy carrying handle at the top of the flight controller and there's a handy lanyard hook just below the power switch so you can mount it over your head, but unfortunately you'll have to supply your own neck lanyard.
-The flight controller is lightweight enough that it does not make your hands feel tired after extended period of flight.
+The flight controller is powered by four AA batteries and weighs 294 grams (0.648 lbs) in its flight configuration.
+It features a convenient carrying handle at the top and a lanyard hook just below the power switch, allowing users to mount it overhead using their own neck lanyard.
+Thanks to its lightweight design, the flight controller doesn't strain the hands, even during extended periods of flight.

-The button to the right of the handle is the 360 degree flip mode button.
-This is so much fun to see in action, but I've outgrew flipping.
-Do not flip in bad weather or else things can go wrong.
-To do a 360 degree flip, simply hold the flip button down and nudge the pitch and roll stick (right analog stick) to whichever direction you want to flip, and the quadcopter will flip on its own.
+The button to the right of the handle on the flight controller is the 360-degree flip mode button.
+It allows you to perform impressive flips, although personally, I've moved beyond the excitement of flipping maneuvers.
+Remember to avoid flipping the quadcopter in unfavorable weather conditions, as it can lead to undesirable outcomes.
+To execute a 360-degree flip, simply hold down the flip button and nudge the pitch and roll stick (right analog stick) in the desired direction, and the quadcopter will perform the flip on its own.

 How Does The MJX Bugs 3 Fly?
 What Are My Thoughts?
 See my flight -- Canadian Winter :(

-The only smaller drawbacks I have with the MJX Bugs 3 is not with the drone itself, but with the things that come with it.
-Specifically, the action camera frame mount which doesn't fit with all Chinese action cameras.
-Not having a pre-cut hole for the shutter button means it It doesn't even work properly for an authentic GoPro.
-If your action camera does not have remote control capability, you're going to have to start recording outside of the drone and then mount it.
-I have multiple Chinese action cameras and some of the larger ones did not fit at all because either the lens hit the edge of the frame preventing the latch from closing, or in the case of the EKEN H8 Pro 4K action camera I reviewed earlier, it fits but is on the smaller side.
-As a fix I had to stuff the gaps with foam as best I can to have a snug fit.
-All of this is potentially time consuming when you have no access to side ports (to transfer video) and no shutter button.
+Another drawback I encountered is not directly related to the drone itself, but rather the accessories that come with it.
+Specifically, the action camera frame mount provided doesn't fit all Chinese action cameras.
+It lacks a pre-cut hole for the shutter button, which means it won't work properly even with an authentic GoPro.
+If your action camera doesn't have remote control capability, you'll need to start recording outside of the drone and then mount it, which can be a bit cumbersome.
+I personally experienced difficulties with some larger Chinese action cameras that didn't fit properly due to the lens hitting the edge of the frame, preventing the latch from closing.
+For the EKEN H8 Pro 4K action camera, it did fit, but on the smaller side, so I had to use foam to fill in the gaps for a snug fit.
+These issues can be time-consuming, especially if you don't have easy access to side ports for transferring videos or a functioning shutter button.

 Measured Flight Times